JosephNjorog/GameMaster/README.md

-Certainly!
-Let's create an enhanced and detailed README for the GameMaster DApp, followed by a comprehensive guide on setting up and starting the project.

----

 # GameMaster DApp

 GameMaster DApp is a decentralized application that lets users compete in skill-based games for real money using cryptocurrencies or local payment methods like Mpesa.
 With a focus on fairness, security, and user experience, GameMaster DApp aims to revolutionize online gaming by leveraging blockchain technology.